Buy a diamond

 This refers to the color of a diamond when observed from the top.
 Colorless or white diamonds are considered the most valuable, normally.
 The color grading scale varies from totally colorless to light color or tinted.
 The difference between one grade and the next is very subtle.

 Looking at the color is easier than looking at the clarity.
 To look at color, ask our sales associate to show you a certified diamond of the same color and compare the two colors.
 To do this, you need a white backdrop and a white light.
 Have them turn the diamonds on their backs (top surface or table down).
 Look for the slightest differences in body color.
-Look for yellow, brown or grey.
+Look for yellow, brown or gray.
 If the colors don’t match exactly, the grading is not accurate.

 While the majority of gem quality diamonds appear to be colorless, others can contain increasing shades of yellow and brown, some of which are referred to as “champagne diamonds.”